symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 If possible, avoid using this vague term in favor of naming a specific diagnosis.
 The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/disabilities) says to “[s]pecify the time frame for the diagnosis and ask about treatment.”

 Don’t use mental health terms as metaphors.
-See [*The Carter Center Journalism Resource Guide on Behavioral Health*](https://www.cartercenter.org/resources/pdfs/health/mental_health/2015-journalism-resource-guide-on-behavioral-health.pdf) for tips on writing about mental illness.
+[See [**disabled**](https://symmetry-mag.github.io/style-guide/writing-about-aging-and-disability/#disabled)] See [*The Carter Center Journalism Resource Guide on Behavioral Health*](https://www.cartercenter.org/resources/pdfs/health/mental_health/2015-journalism-resource-guide-on-behavioral-health.pdf) for tips on writing about mental illness.
 See the National Eating Disorders Association’s “[Sharing Your Story Publicly](https://www.nationaleatingdisorders.org/community/sharing-your-story-responsibly)” for tips on writing about eating disorders.

 ### neurodiversity